RossLab/B_viburni/3_Coverage_analysis.md

 Almost all scaffolds have kmers from both sets.
 The resolution is a bit crap -- it seems we'll need to define better coverage thresholds.
 However, a ray of light: we see very good agreement with the previous analyses.

 ![](misc/kmer_ratio.jpeg)

+## 7. A detour with alternative assemblies

+Some B chromosomal contigs/scaffolds could have been misassembled during the assembly/correction process due to repetitive structure etc. Before proceeding with more sophisticated assignments, let's take a moment and see if we get a higher fraction of B-linked contigs using:

+- the raw Pacbio assembly
+- the wtpoa corrected assembly (not scaffolded)
+- an alternative assembly (with flye)

+This will simply follow the steps in sections 3 and 4, but let's not bother with filtering out reads with mismatches for now.